aen1gma/blog/_posts/2025-04-25-how-i-talk-to-ai.md

 Fortunately, I can usually just layer in context as I go to improve the outcome.
 But even if things have drifted too far off track, I've usually gained enough insight to write a much better starting prompt.
 So I just open a new window and start again.

-### What kind of conversation do I want to have?
+### What kind of conversation do I want?

 This one’s trickier to pin down, because it’s more about feel than mechanics.
 But, before I start typing, I try to imagine the kind of conversation I want to have:
-- Do I want empathy or challenge?
+- Do I want **empathy** or **challenge**?
-- Am I looking for fast answers or careful thinking?
+- Am I looking for **fast answers** or **careful thinking**?
-- Should it push back, or just help me clarify?
+- Should it **push back**, or just help me **clarify**?

-This helps me provide better instructions in that inital prompt, or get the conversation back on track if it starts to drift.
+This helps me provide better instructions in that initial prompt, or get the conversation back on track if it starts to drift.
 For example, if it’s being too agreeable, I’ll ask it to be more critical.
 If it’s giving me information I can’t make sense of, I’ll clarify what kind of outcome I’m looking for.

 ### Bonus Tip: Pacing